Efficient Multi-Source Knowledge Transfer by Model Merging: Results

 \subsection{Experimental setup}

-To evaluate the performance, scalability, and robustness of our method, we benchmark it against the recent state-of-the-art method, aTLAS, which serves as our baseline.
-The experimental framework is based on diverse image classification tasks, including texture recognition (DTD), satellite imagery (EuroSAT), and fine-grained visual categorization (Flowers102).
-The experimental setup employs a leave-one-out protocol.
-For each target task, we incrementally aggregate knowledge assets by varying the number of source task vectors from one up to the maximum of $T-1$ in a fixed, predefined sequence.
-By default, we use the pre-trained Vision Transformer (ViT-B-32) variant of the CLIP model~\cite{radford2021learning}.
-Our primary performance metric is the Top-1 accuracy evaluated on the test set of each target task.
-All results are presented under a matched number of trainable parameters and within the range used by aTLAS method.
-Our evaluation adapts the comprehensive benchmark, publicly released task vectors, and training protocols established by the authors of aTLAS to ensure a direct and fair comparison.
-To provide a one-to-one comparison, we adopted the same hyperparameters used for the aTLAS baseline and ran all its experiments within this consistent framework.
-Specifically, each adaptation runs for 10 epochs with a learning rate of $10^{-1}$.
-All setup details are provided in the Appendix.
+\paragraph{Vision Benchmarks.} To evaluate the performance, scalability, and robustness of our method in the visual domain, we benchmark it against the state-of-the-art method aTLAS and other established merging techniques integrated into our adaptation framework.
+The test bed is based on 21 diverse image classification tasks, including satellite imagery (EuroSAT) and fine-grained categorization (Flowers102).
+To ensure a fair comparison, we utilize the library of public task vectors provided by the authors of aTLAS.
+We employ a leave-one-out protocol: for each target task, we incrementally aggregate knowledge assets by varying the number of source task vectors from one up to the maximum of $T-1$ in a fixed, predefined sequence.
+By default, we use the pre-trained Vision Transformer (ViT-B-32) variant of the CLIP model~\cite{radford2021learning}, while evaluations on ViT-L-14 architectures and ablation studies with ViT-B-16 are provided in the Appendix.

+\paragraph{Language Benchmarks.} We extend our evaluation to the Natural Language Processing (NLP) domain.
+We utilize the T5-Base architecture and adopt the multi-task merging protocol established in TIES-Merging~\cite{yadav2023ties}.
+The evaluation encompasses seven NLP datasets: question answering (QASC~\cite{khot2020qasc}, WikiQA~\cite{yang2015wikiqa}, and QuaRTz~\cite{tafjord2019quartz}), paraphrase identification (PAWS~\cite{zhang2019paws}), sentence completion (Story Cloze~\cite{sharma2018tackling}), and coreference resolution (Winogrande~\cite{sakaguchi2021winogrande} and WSC~\cite{levesque2012winograd}).
+For NLP tasks, we average results across all valid source task vectors combinations.

+All results are presented under a matched number of trainable parameters and within the range used by the aTLAS method to ensure a fair comparison.
+For vision tasks, we adhere to the training protocols established by the authors of aTLAS.
+Specifically, each adaptation runs for 10 epochs with a learning rate of $10^{-1}$ using the full standard training set.
+Additional experimental setup details and extensive performance comparisons are provided in the Appendix.